chisato-lycoreco/SMN-pytorch/README.md

 Don't forget to set :

---data_dir <the path where all the data files are saved>
+--data_dir {the path where all the data files are saved}

---output_dir <the path where cached file and trained model parameters should be saved>
+--output_dir {the path where cached file and trained model parameters should be saved}

  in run.sh,